-Mariana Oppel is an Artist, Illustrator, Graphic and Web-designer, book creator and a ceramic maker.
+Mariana Oppel is an Artist, Illustrator, Graphic and Web-designer, book creator, ceramic maker and teacher.

 Mariana has a degree in Commercial Art where she specialized in Illustration and has worked as a freelance designer and illustrator for many years.

 She has also been making and selling her art, illustrations and designs in the forms of paintings, prints, greeting cards, t-shirts, handmade dolls, handmade paper mâché mirrors and other products, jewelry, books and more.

 Mariana is now focusing her design and hand making skills into ceramics.
 She makes them in small batches and sells them through different venues including her new etsy shop.
 You can also check out o-ceramics.com and @oceramics Instagram page.

 Through her career Mariana has led arts and crafts workshops and classes in private studios and school settings, to children as well as adults.
 She has also been exploring different healing arts, philosophies, practices, which she has combined with the visual arts and developed healing arts workshops which she facilitates.

 Years of making and teaching art has shown her how important it is to create and how transformative art can be.
 The simple act of expressing oneself through art can help develop a sense of self-awareness and self-esteem that would not be so easily possible in any other way.